 You may be wondering about the legal drinking age in Germany.

 Perhaps, you’re planning a family trip with teenagers or young adults.
-Or, you may be a young person embarking on an escorted tour, solo trip, or jaunt to Germany with friends.
+Or, you are a young person embarking on an escorted tour, solo trip, or jaunt to Germany with friends.

 When people think about the drinking cultures of France and Italy, they’re likely to think of wine.

 In Germany, mineral water is the most popular beverage consumed.
 Germans also enjoy drinking wine (Reisling is the country’s flagship wine although the country produces a variety of other excellent German wines.)